 I don’t love to ski.
-I don’t see the first snowflake like something out of a magical Disney movie.
-I dislike being cold, and would rather be wrapped up in a blanket with a mug of hot chocolate, next to a roaring fire.
+I don’t see the first snowflake as something out of a magical Disney movie.
+I dislike being cold, and would rather be wrap in a blanket with a mug of cocoa, next to a roaring fire.
 Skiing isn’t my passion, but I do it.
 I trudge through snow in clunky boots that weigh me down.

 I had my first lesson a few years ago.
 I remember thinking, “Who does this?
 Who in their right mind would strap wood to their feet, look down a mountain, and think, yeah, this seems like a smart idea?”

 I was placed with a group of college students who had been skiing since they were three.
-At 28, I was inexperienced and old.
+At 28, I felt old.
 Everyone in the group, but me, could skate and turn and do everything asked of them.
 I felt defeated and wanted to give up.

 As a child I was athletic and adventurous, the kid who would ride her bike off a roof without reluctance.
 Now I’m a mother to three children who do the same, and it scares me.

 But, this was not something I was doing for myself.
 John, my significant other, had been skiing for more years than I had been alive when he turned 50.
 He was tired of skiing by himself, and for a birthday gift, I gave him lessons, for me.
 I did it so I could ski with him that season, and for the rest of our lives together.
 Love makes you do stupid things.

 Until that point, I was a spectator; the cheerleader mom pointing and saying, “That’s my kid.”
 Because at that point, except for me, the entire family skied.

 Two days later, still questioning the sanity of the sport, I strapped those planks onto my feet and continued my journey into the unknown.
 I was directed to the magic carpet.